Piercing: What are the rules?

 • The precautions to be observed after the techniques have been carried out, in particular to allow rapid healing.

-These risks and precautionsTattoos: what risks, what precautions? are detailed by the Health Insurance.
+These risks and precautionsTattoos and piercing: what risks, what precautions? are detailed by the Ministry of Health.

 The professional removes his jewelry before disinfecting the hands.
 He wears sterile gloves.
 They are exchanged between 2 customers.